jsialar/varpepdb/README.md

 import varpepdb
 import rpg

-# Set enzymes to and Asp-N and trypsin
+# Set enzymes to Asp-N and trypsin from the rpg package
 varpepdb.setenzyme([rpg.RapidPeptidesGenerator.ALL_ENZYMES[1],
                     rpg.RapidPeptidesGenerator.ALL_ENZYMES[41]])
 # Allow 1 miscleave